WinnieAnyoso/Football_prediction/README.md

 Model 2: Predict how many goals the away team scores.

-Approach 2: Logistic approach
+* Approach 2: Logistic approach

 Feature Engineering: Figure out from the home team’s perspective if the game is a Win, Lose or Draw (W, L, D)

-Hint:

-Home Team

-Home Team Score

-Away

-Team

-Away Team Score

-Year

-Home Team Rank

-Away Team Rank

-Tournament Type

-Status

-(W,L,D)

-Morocco

-2

-Kenya

-1

-2003

-20

-58

-World Cup

-Win
+#2.
+Metrics for success

+The analyses requires us to come up with an accurate prediction model for the home and away scores based on their previous scores and previous rankings.
+We have to identify the key mettrics that can be used to determine this.

+We will then implement the solution by performing polynomial and logistic regression and make predictions

+#3.
 Context

-A more detailed explanation and history of the rankings is available here: [Link (Links to an external site.)]
+A more detailed explanation and history of the rankings is available here: [Link (https://en.wikipedia.org/wiki/FIFA_World_Rankings)]

-An explanation of the ranking procedure is available here: [Link (Links to an external site.)]
+An explanation of the ranking procedure is available here: [Link (https://www.fifa.com/fifa-world-ranking/procedure/men)]

 Dataset Columns

-Some features are available on the FIFA ranking page [Link (Links to an external site.)].
+Some features are available on the FIFA ranking page [Link (https://www.fifa.com/fifa-world-ranking/ranking-table/men/)].

-Rank
-Country Abbreviation
-Total Points
-Previous Points
-Rank Change
-Average Previous Years Points
-Average Previous Years Points Weighted (50%)
-Average 2 Years Ago Points
-Average 2 Years Ago Points Weighted (30%)
-Average 3 Years Ago Points
-Average 3 Years Ago Points Weighted (20%) Confederation
-Date - date of the match
-Home_team - the name of the home team
-Away_team - the name of the away team
-Home_score - full-time home team score including extra time, not including penalty-shootouts Away_score - full-time away team score including extra time, not including penalty-shootouts Tournament - the name of the tournament
-City - the name of the city/town/administrative unit where the match was played Country - the name of the country where the match was played Neutral - TRUE/FALSE column indicating whether the match was played at a neutral venue Assessment Expectation

-In order to work on the above problem, you need to do the following:

-Define the question, the metric for success, the context, experimental design taken and the appropriateness of the available data to answer the given question
-Expected flow for the assessment:
-Perform your EDA
-Perform any necessary feature engineering
+#4.
+Experimental Design

+1) Business Understanding: This should give a clear understanding of the data and business in question in order to make conclusive summaries and approaches in tackling the research problem at hand.

+2) Reading the data: Reading our data with and aim to understand the variables and observations.

+3) Checking our data: This to get details about the dataset, the number of records, the statistal summary,the datatypes in our dataset among others.

+4) Tidying up the data (Data cleaning): This was to drop unnecesaary columns, delete duplicate records, get rid of any null values, merge dataframes if need be etc.

+5) EDA, the data was analysed, visualized and conclusions were then drawn.

+6) Implementing the solution using Logistic and polynomial regression.

-Check of multicollinearity
+* Check of multicollinearity

-Start building the model
+* Start building the model

-Cross-validate the model
+* Cross-validate the model

-Compute RMSE
+* Compute RMSE

-Create residual plots for your models, and assess their heteroscedasticity using Bartlett’s test Perform appropriate regressions on the data including your justification Challenge your solution by providing insights on how you can make improvements.
+* Create residual plots for your models, and assess their heteroscedasticity

+* using Bartlett’s test

+* Perform appropriate regressions on the data including your justification

+7) Challenge your solution by providing insights on how you can make improvements.
+Dataset

+#5.Appropriatenes of the data
+The data source is from fifa world rankings from 1993 and results of the matches are way back from the 19th century.
+The data is updated year up until late last year(2019) when the most recent rankings were made hence the data is up to date and relevant in making conclusive analyses.